m4rch3n1ng/mayfig/readme.md

     "mod 0" = "workspace" [ 0 ]
 }

-# you can even use them in category keys
+# you can also use them in category keys
 # there you can even omit the quotes around the tag
 windowrules {
     class [ "com.system76.CosmicFiles" ] {